igordanchenko/react-photo-album/CONTRIBUTING.md

 npm run start
 ```

-7. Link your locally built `react-photo-album` version to your local project or one of the bundled examples:
+7. Link-install your locally built `react-photo-album` version to your local project or one of the bundled examples
+   (see the [examples](examples/README.md) for typical pitfalls):

 ```shell
 # execute from react-photo-album directory